RNtag12/ActiveScanning/README.md

 <b>Error Handling:</b> Validates IP address input and handles invalid addresses gracefully.

 # Interactions in the Code
-Port List: The ports list contains commonly used ports to scan for open services.
+The ports list contains commonly used ports to scan for open services.
 This list can be modified to include any set of ports.
-SYN Scan: The SynScan function sends TCP SYN packets to the target's specified ports and checks for SYN/ACK responses, indicating open ports.
-DNS Scan: The DNSScan function sends DNS queries to the target and checks for responses to determine if a DNS server is running.
-User Input: The script accepts an IP address from the user and validates it.
+The SynScan function sends TCP SYN packets to the target's specified ports and checks for SYN/ACK responses, indicating open ports.
+The DNSScan function sends DNS queries to the target and checks for responses to determine if a DNS server is running.
+The python code accepts an IP address from the user and validates it.
 If the address is valid, it performs the scans.

-Steps to Execute the Project
+# Steps to Execute the Project
-Prepare the Environment: Ensure Python and Scapy are installed on your system.
-Install Scapy using pip install scapy.
+- Prepare the Environment by ensuring Python and Scapy are installed on your system.
+- Create the Script
-Create the Script: Copy the provided code into a Python script file (e.g., PortScan.py).
+  - Copy the provided code into a Python script file (e.g., PortScan.py).
+- Run the Script
-Run the Script: Execute the script using the command python PortScan.py.
+  - Execute the script using the command python PortScan.py.
 Enter the target IP address when prompted.
+- Review the Output
-Review the Output: The script will display open ports and whether a DNS server is running on the target system.
+  - The script will display open ports and whether a DNS server is running on the target system.

 # Conclusion
 By following these steps, you can use this project to perform basic network scans of your systems, enhancing your understanding of network security and reconnaissance techniques.